malfaro2/stat155/DOE_examplePY.md

 </div>

-## How do we know which numbers are statistically different?

--   We need repetitions!
+## What we should observe (according to theory)

 -   In the **no correlation** case, all methods yield similar coefficients and MSE.
 -   As multicollinearity increases, **Linear Regression** coefficients become unstable.
 -   **Ridge** regression shrinks coefficients and handles multicollinearity better.
 -   **Lasso** may set some coefficients to zero depending on the penalty strength.

+## How do we know which numbers are statistically different?

+-   We need repetitions!

 ------------------------------------------------------------------------